Field of Mars Environmental Education Centre

 Macro adventure

-Students will be introduced to macro photography and how to compose shots using visual literacy skills to illustrate their poem.
+Students will learn about macro photography and use visual literacy to illustrate their poem.

 iMovie studio

-If required the session can be extended to provide extra time for students to complete their digital project.
+If needed, the session can be extended to give students more time to finish their digital project.

 Syllabus outcomes and content